Cincinnati’s Energy Equity Investment

 A Wider Variety Families are Adopting Solar

 The adoption of solar by the City of Cincinnati and the words of the Mayor further exemplify the undeniability of solar.
 The many benefits of solar installation heavily outweigh its costs and people from all socioeconomic backgrounds are beginning to realize this.
 Reports have shown that local solar for all costs less, as it drastically reduces energy bills, adds value to properties, and stimulates the economy by creating jobs.
 A recent report completed by the Lawrence Berkeley National Lab (LBNL) examined income, demographic, and other socio-economic trends among residential rooftop solar adopters in the United States based on data from 1.9 million residential rooftop solar systems installed through 2019.
 They found that while solar adopters generally skew towards higher incomes, this trend is continuing to diminish over time.
 Also, solar-adopter incomes vary considerably and include many low-to-moderate income (LMI) households.
-These findings indicate that more and more families from a wide variety of socio-economic statuses are adopting solar, including many that are low-to-moderate income.
+These findings indicate that more and more families from a wide variety of socioeconomic statuses are adopting solar, including many that are low-to-moderate income.
 This echoes the affordable nature of residential solar and how it is truly the best choice for all.
-Here at Solar is Freedom, we have worked with an extremely wide variety of homeowners and even business owners, creating solar arrays ranging from only a few solar panels to commercial arrays covering entire businesses and schools.
-Our goal is to make your switch to solar wherein you take ownership and build equity in your energy as easily as possible.
-The Solar Is Freedom program includes world-class equipment, including LG panels, and a wide array of options for financing to ensure the best options based on needs and goals for the project.
+Here at Solar is Freedom®, we have worked with an extremely wide variety of homeowners and even business owners, creating solar arrays ranging from only a few solar panels to commercial arrays covering entire businesses and schools.
+Our goal is to make your switch to solar wherein you Take Control of Your Energy Future™.
+The Solar Is Freedom® program includes world-class equipment, including LG panels, and a wide array of options for financing to ensure the best options based on the needs and goals of the project.
 In addition to our top-quality equipment and many financing options, we offer an industry-leading 25-year no-nonsense warranty.
 This allows for a true 25-year partnership, where shared responsibility and trust are the foundation of the relationship.
 Cincinnati, Ohio residents care about working with local companies and having the support of that company whenever they need it.

 Beyond the price savings, adopting solar helps to combat global climate change and promote a sustainable future.
 In a world that is already facing climate catastrophe with different regions of the United States having different challenges, having ownership of your energy and having access to a renewable source of energy is of utmost importance.
 This type of investment is not the only way out of the many problems communities face with infrastructure and risks of environmental hazards, but it is one that they can control.
 Cincinnati, Ohio has made a great choice, and so can every other property owner.
 Investing now in a more resilient grid and building equity in local communities with sustainable, clean-energy-producing assets is key to avoiding unnecessary risks and costs.
 The future is always uncertain, but having ownership of your energy makes the future a little less scary.